- Proportion of Aboriginal people who believe the media presents a balanced view of Aboriginal Australians .

 You need background knowledge

-Journalists, writers and editors need to have background knowledge about Aboriginal cultural protocols and cultural context so they can respect the people being reported on.
+Background knowledge about Aboriginal cultural protocols and cultural context is also essential so you can respect the people being reported on.
 Journalists should also know about the communities and go beyond the ‘surface’ of the story.

 But this takes time and costs money.
 Protocols may vary from region to region.
 And some media are just not interested in getting the truth, preferring the quick headline.